2nd BRIC summit: Furtherance of BRIC

 India took the initiative to call for improving the importance of the BRIC and IBSA groups.
 Indian PM Singh also called for closer cooperation in the fields of energy and food security, as well as tapping into the potential of other sectors such as trade and investment, science and technology and infrastructure.
 He added that pooling together the experiences of each can lead to more inclusive growth.
 "We are four large countries with abundant resources, large populations and diverse societies...
 We aspire for rapid growth for ourselves and for an external environment that is conducive to our development goals.
 [Our people] expect us to work together so as to bring the benefits of inclusive social and economic development to them.
 Our grouping includes two of the largest energy producers and two of the largest consumers in the world.
 We can cooperate in both upstream and downstream areas, and in the development of new fuels and clean energy technologies."

 Criticisms

-The Chinese president, Hu Jintao, brought forward his departure to April 15 (before the actual talks) instead of April 17 due to the earthquake in Qinghai.
+The CCP General Secretary, Hu Jintao, brought forward his departure to April 15 (before the actual talks) instead of April 17 due to the earthquake in Qinghai.
 Despite this he did continue with the working meeting and signed a bilateral agreement between the four countries.